List of The Spectacular Spider-Man characters: Main characters

-Peter Parker/Spider-Man
+Peter Parker / Spider-Man

-Peter Parker / Spider-Man (voiced by Josh Keaton) is the titular protagonist of the series.
+Peter Benjamin Parker / Spider-Man (voiced by Josh Keaton) is the titular protagonist of the series.
 Bitten on the hand by a radioactive spider during a field trip to Empire State University, Peter gained superhuman spider-powers including superhuman speed, strength, agility, durability, stamina, reflexes, coordination and balance, as well as the ability to cling to solid surfaces.
 His most notable ability however is his "spider sense," which allows him to sense danger and react quickly.
 He would also design his own equipment to supplement his powers, such as his web-shooters, which he can use to shoot artificial webbing at his foes, and swing through the city.
 One day, Peter donned a spider costume and sought to fight crime after allowing a burglar to escape, only for that same criminal to kill his Uncle Ben in a mugging.
 He learned that "with great power there must also come great responsibility", a phrase that now drives him to act as Spider-Man.
-The series focuses on the character's struggles while leading a double life as Parker in Midtown High, maintaining a job at the Daily Bugle, and as the superhero Spider-Man, with his friendships often being damaged by his need to head off to deal with the next super-villain incident.
-He gets a job as a photographer at the Daily Bugle so he can support his Aunt May with financial troubles.
+The series focuses on the character's struggles while leading a double life as Parker in Midtown High, maintaining a job at the Daily Bugle, and as the superhero Spider-Man, with his friendships often being damaged by his business.
 Despite their financial troubles, the 16-year-old and his Aunt May have a great relationship.
 His best friends in school are mainly Gwen Stacy, Harry Osborn and gradually Mary Jane Watson.
 Peter is extremely bright, and became an honors student at Midtown High School.
 Although, Peter's shyness and scholastic interest, especially in science, often make him a social outcast and he is often bullied and called names like "Puny Parker" by his shallow popular peers.
 Although his powers have given him confidence, he often has to take the taunts to stop anyone suspecting his secret.
-Josh Keaton stated "I grew up reading comic books and Spider-Man was always one of my favorites.
+Keaton stated, "I grew up reading comic books and Spider-Man was always one of my favorites.
 I felt that I always identified with him.
 Spider-Man is awesome.
 I definitely was a huge Spider-Man fan growing up and still am."
-Before he was chosen for Spider-Man, he auditioned for the role of Harry Osborn and Eddie Brock as well.
+Before he was chosen for Spider-Man, Keaton auditioned for the roles of Harry Osborn and Eddie Brock.

+This version of Spider-Man appears in Spider-Man: Across the Spider-Verse as a member of the Spider-Society, with Keaton reprising his role.